Kunal19xx/Clock_Extension_for_Browser/README.md

 Step 3 - Enable "Developer mode" at the top right.

-Step 4 - Click on "Load unpacked" and select the folder containing your extension files.
+Step 4 - Click on "Load unpacked" and select the folder containing your extension files. (eg - clock)